• Skip to primary navigation

 Ingredients Tips

-In typical Italian fashion, you basically need just three main ingredients, plus some aromatics and extra-virgin olive oil.
+In typical Italian fashion, to make shrimp linguine you'll need just three main ingredients, plus some aromatics and extra-virgin olive oil.

 Choose your ingredients wisely, quality is the key here!